SpectraLogic/python-can/doc/interfaces/kvaser.rst

 Internals
 ---------

-The Kvaser :class:`~can.Bus` object with a physical CAN Bus can be operated in two modes; ``single_handle`` mode with one shared bus handle used for both reading and writing to the CAN bus, or with two separate bus handles.
+The Kvaser :class:`~pycan.Bus` object with a physical CAN Bus can be operated in two modes; ``single_handle`` mode with one shared bus handle used for both reading and writing to the CAN bus, or with two separate bus handles.
 Two separate handles are needed if receiving and sending messages are done in